top of page

 Academic Credit

-Semester Cinema students earn a total of 18 college credits as follows:
+Semester Cinema students earn up to 18 college credits as follows:

 3 credits for Independent Filmmaking